 Toxic mold exposure often is cited as a cause of asthma or other respiratory afflictions that could cause breathing problems.
 Removing the source of mold exposure and medical treatment often enable anyone suffering from toxic mold exposure to recover fully.

-Toxic mold could linger in many places inside your home or place of work.
+Mold could linger in many places inside your home or place of work.
 Virtually all of the places are dark and damp.
 You might find toxic mold in an air conditioning unit, a bathroom, or a laundry room.

-If your home suffered a recent flooding event, toxic mold might grow in places that usually are dark and that hold moisture longer.
+If your home suffered a recent flooding event, mold might grow in places that usually are dark and that hold moisture longer.
 Wet carpeting in a basement, wet insulation, and moist ceiling tiles are just some of the many areas where toxic mold might grow.

 Property owners generally are liable for ensuring their homes, places of business, or any rental units are in a reasonably safe condition.
 The existence of toxic mold creates a potentially hazardous condition that might affect one or more people.